y-takashina/HtmZetaOne/README.md

 }
 ```

-You will obtain the assignments for each data point to the clusters, which were called *temporal groups* in [the original paper](http://alpha.tmit.bme.hu/speech/docs/education/02_DileepThesis.pdf) by Dileep George.
+`InternalNode.Learn()` method will call its children's `Learn()` method recursively.
+After learning, you will obtain the assignments for each data point to the clusters, which were called *temporal groups* in [the original paper](http://alpha.tmit.bme.hu/speech/docs/education/02_DileepThesis.pdf) by Dileep George.

-Use `LeafNode` for the 1st level nodes, and `InternalNode` for the 2nd or higher level nodes.

 Note: `LeafNode` can only take `IEnumerable<int>` as its argument.
 This is because HTM/Zeta1 itself is highly dependent upon the discreteness of the input.